kjansson/yac-p/README.md

 ![Deployment](img/deployment.png)

-## Deployment comparison
+## Deployment comparison to YACE

-YACE is great, but it usually requires something to host it.
+YACE is awesome, but it usually requires something to host it.
 That might be something that you are trying to avoid.
-It also introduces latency into the metric collection process, since it requires two unsynchronized collections of the metrics before it ends up at a usable destination.
+It can also introduce latency into the metric collection process, since it requires two unsynchronized collections of the metrics before it ends up in Prometheus.

 ![YACE](img/YACE.png)